wolfv/cycling-workout/README.md

-# Zwift Hub Controller
+# Smart Trainer Controller

-A professional, dark-themed dashboard for controlling your Zwift Hub trainer using the FTMS (Fitness Machine Service) protocol via Web Bluetooth.
+A professional, dark-themed dashboard for controlling smart trainers using the FTMS (Fitness Machine Service) protocol via Web Bluetooth.
+Supports Zwift Hub, Wahoo KICKR, Tacx NEO, Elite, and many more!

 🌐 **[Try it live!](https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/)** (Replace with your GitHub Pages URL after deployment)